 Can I make this 6 inch chocolate cake recipe in other sized pans?

 Yes!
 I prefer three layers of 6 inch chocolate cake.
 You could also make thin layers by cutting them in half to make six 6 inch layers.
-This recipe can also make either a three layer 8 inch cake or a two layer 8 or 9 inch cake.
+This recipe can also make a two layer 8 or 9 inch cake.

 Obviously you’ll have to adjust the bake time for each of them and the cake will look a little different than mine.
-If you make this in two 8 inch pans, it’ll probably bake for about 40 minutes to bake but if it’s three 8 inch cake pans, you’ll probably only need 25-30 minutes of bake time.
+If you make this in two 8 inch pans, it’ll probably bake for about 40 minutes to bake.
+If you make two 9 inch layers, it may take just 30-35 minutes to bake since they are slightly thinner.

 Does this chocolate cake recipe work for cupcakes?